-Whilst there are some reservations about the convenience goods element of the proposal diverting too little trade from 'other shops' in Macclesfield town centre (if unit 4 is occupied by a foodstore), WYG do find considerable current and future capacity for convenience goods floorspace in the town in their 2016 Study.
-The remaining concern is therefore the comparison goods element and as we now have named occupiers for all but unit 4 this gives the council a better understanding of the potential impacts on the town centre.
-As stated earlier, because of concerns about some of the assumptions in the ANA impact assessment, the Councils Retail Consultant has undertaken a sensitivity impact assessment and this is outlined in the following section.
+Whilst there are some reservations about the convenience goods element of the proposal diverting too little trade from 'other shops' in Macclesfield town centre (if unit 4 is occupied by a foodstore), WYG do find considerable current and future capacity for convenience goods floorspace in the town in their 2016 Study which supports the view that unit 4 trading as a convenience store would not have a significant adverse affect on the town centre.
+The remaining concern is therefore the comparison goods element, The Councils does have an indication of the likely named occupiers for all but unit 4 which gives the council a better understanding of the potential impacts that similar out of centre retailers may have on the town centre.
+As stated earlier, because of concerns about some of the assumptions in the ANA impact assessment, both of the Council's retail consultants have undertaken a sensitivity impact assessment.